zeixcom/craft-boarding/README.md

 1. Navigate to **Boarding** in the Control Panel
 2. Find the tour you want to duplicate in the tours list
 3. Click the **gear icon** next to the tour
-4. Select **"Duplicate Tour"** from the dropdown menu
+4. Select **"Duplicate"** from the dropdown menu
-5. A new tour will be created with "(Copy)" appended to the name
+5. A new tour will be created
 6. Edit the duplicated tour to customize it for your needs

 **Note**: When duplicating tours in multi-site installations, all translations are also duplicated.

-### Importing and Exporting Tours
+### Importing

-Boarding Pro includes powerful import/export functionality to help you migrate tours between projects, create backups, or share tour templates.
+Boarding Pro includes powerful import functionality to help you migrate tours between projects, create backups, or share tour templates.

-#### Exporting Tours

-**Export Single Tour**:
-1. Navigate to **Boarding** in the Control Panel
-2. Find the tour you want to export in the tours list
-3. Click the **gear icon** next to the tour
-4. Select **"Export Tour"** from the dropdown menu
-5. The tour will download as a JSON file containing all tour data, steps, and translations

-**Export All Tours**:
-1. Go to **Boarding** in the Control Panel
-2. Click the **"Export All Tours"** button at the top of the tours list
-3. All tours will be exported as a single JSON file
-4. The export includes all tour content, steps, translations, and metadata

-#### What's Included in Exports
-Tour exports contain:
-- **Tour metadata**: Name, description, handle, and settings
-- **All tour steps**: Titles, content, target elements, and placement settings
-- **Multi-site translations**: All language versions of tour content (see [Translation section](#multi-language-tours-and-translations) for details)
-- **User group assignments**: Which user groups can access the tour
-- **Tour configuration**: Enable/disable status and other settings

 #### Importing Tours

-**Import Tours**:
 1. Navigate to **Boarding** in the Control Panel
 2. Click **"Import Tours"** button
 3. Choose your import method:

-Upload JSON File**
+Upload File**
-- Click **"Choose File"** and select your exported JSON file
+- Click **"Choose File"** and select your exported file
 - Click **"Import Tours"** to begin the process
 - Review the import summary showing which tours will be created/updated